Veliko Tarnovo: Location

 Veliko Tarnovo has an area of 60.9 km2.
 The area which is assigned to the town is 30.379 km2.
 It is located on the river Yantra.
 The town has always had a strategic position.
 It is located on main roads which connect West Balkans with Black Sea and East Europe with Middle East.
 In the East and North-East the town borders with the Arbanassi Bardo.
 North – with the Orlovets locality, to the west with the Kozludzha locality and to the south with the area Dalga laka.

 Relief

 The relief of the Municipality of Veliko Tarnovo is diverse – plain-hilly and mountainous.
 It is situated at 208 m above sea level.

 Hydrography

 Between Arbanasi and Veliko Tarnovo in June 2014.

 The water catchment area of the river Yantra is 7862 km2.
 There are several springs in the area of the town.
-The main drinking source is the Yovkovtsi hydro power plant.
+The main drinking source is the Yovkovtsi hydropower plant.